hifly81/kafka-examples/README.md

 ### Kafka streams ###

 Implementation of a kafka stream to analyze car sensors.<br>
-The stream filters out speed data from car data sensor records.<br>
+The stream filters out speed data from car data sensor records.
+Speed limit is set to 150km/h and only events exceeding the limits are filtered out<br>
 A ktable stores the car info data.<br>
 A left join between the kstream and the ktable produces a new aggregated object published to an output topic.